swilgosz/hanamimastery/data/episodes/10-dry-structs-in-action.md

 Also thanks to [Kelly Sikkema](https://unsplash.com/@kellysikkema) - for a great cover image!

 Thanks to all of you for being a part of the great Ruby community and for all the positive reactions you give.
 You're awesome!

-Feel free to checkout **my other episodes**, and if you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention them in the comments!

-Have a nice day and see you in the next Hanami Mastery episode.
+Feel free to checkout **my other episodes**!